canonic-epicure/Task-Joose-NodeJS/README.md

 Thus, Joose wasn't able to adapt the CommonJS modules system (which is synchronous) and behave differently.
 However, when using Joose on server-side, you can freely mix the
 Joose and CommonJS modules.

-Below is the quick introductory to Joose modules.
+Below is the quick introduction to Joose modules.
 Please refer to [Joose manual](http://openjsan.org/go/?l=Joose.Manual) for details.

 Basic Joose module